mongodb/docs-cluster-to-cluster-sync/source/includes/opts/loadLevel.rst

 *Default*: ``3``

-Sets the cluster workload level and controls the data synchronization speed between the source and destination clusters.
+Sets the cluster workload level used for data synchronization between the source and destination clusters:

-The highest setting of ``4`` causes maximum cluster workload and the fastest data synchronization.
-The lowest setting of ``1`` causes minimum cluster workload and the slowest data synchronization.
+- ``4`` (highest setting) maximizes cluster workload and synchronizes data the fastest.
+- ``1`` (lowest setting) minimizes cluster workload and synchronizes data the slowest.